sidebase/nuxt-auth/README.md

 // Get the supported providers, e.g., to build your own login page, see https://next-auth.js.org/getting-started/client#getproviders await getProviders()

-// Trigger a sign in, see https://next-auth.js.org/getting-started/client#signin await signIn()
+// Trigger a sign-in, see https://next-auth.js.org/getting-started/client#signin
+await signIn()

-// Trigger a sign in with a redirect afterwards, see https://next-auth.js.org/getting-started/client#signin await signIn(undefined, { callbackUrl: '/protected' })
+// Trigger a sign-in with a redirect afterwards, see https://next-auth.js.org/getting-started/client#signin await signIn(undefined, { callbackUrl: '/protected' })

-// Trigger a sign in via a specific authentication provider with a redirect afterwards, see https://next-auth.js.org/getting-started/client#signin await signIn('github', { callbackUrl: '/protected' })
+// Trigger a sign-in via a specific authentication provider with a redirect afterwards, see https://next-auth.js.org/getting-started/client#signin await signIn('github', { callbackUrl: '/protected' })

-// Trigger a sign in with username and password already passed, e.g., from your own custom-made sign-in form await singIn('credentials', { username: 'jsmith', password: 'hunter2' })
+// Trigger a sign-in with username and password already passed, e.g., from your own custom-made sign-in form await singIn('credentials', { username: 'jsmith', password: 'hunter2' })

-// Trigger a sign out, see https://next-auth.js.org/getting-started/client#signout await signOut()
+// Trigger a sign-out, see https://next-auth.js.org/getting-started/client#signout
+await signOut()

-// Trigger a sign out and send the user to the sign out page afterwards await signOut({ calbackUrl: '/signout' })
+// Trigger a sign-out and send the user to the sign-out page afterwards await signOut({ calbackUrl: '/signout' })
 ```